alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 #### DimProduct
 The analysis incorporated these columns from the `DimProduct` dataset:
 - `ProductKey`
-- `EnglishProductName` (renamed as `ProductName`)
+- `EnglishProductName` (renamed as `ProductName`).
 - `Color`

 Missing values in the `Color` column were replaced with the label `Unspecified` to ensure consistency in product categorisation and visual filtering.

 #### DimGeography
-Key geographical fields were extracted from `DimGeography` to enable location-based insights
+Key geographical fields were extracted from `DimGeography` to enable location-based insights:
-- `City` – Provides local-level geographical context
+- `City` – Provides local-level geographical context.
-- `EnglishCountryRegionName` – Renamed as `Country` for clarity and consistency
+- `EnglishCountryRegionName` – Renamed as `Country` for clarity and consistency.
-- `SalesTerritoryKey` – Enabled connection to higher-level territorial classification
+- `SalesTerritoryKey` – Enabled connection to higher-level territorial classification.

 #### DimSalesTerritory
 The following fields were retained from the `DimSalesTerritory` table to support regional analysis:
 `SalesTerritoryKey`,	`SalesTerritoryAlternateKey`,	`SalesTerritoryRegion`,	`SalesTerritoryCountry`,	and `SalesTerritoryGroup`.

 All entries containing `NA` values were excluded to ensure consistency and accuracy in territorial segmentation.

 ### Data Analysis